ItsSilvie/blog.silvie.org/_posts/2022-06-21-lorraine-wandering-warrior-sample.markdown

 ## Individual card giveaways

 This section notes events which directly awarded cards to winners/participants.
-This does not include cards distributed within [Promotional Packs](/promotional-packs), which has its own dedicated page.
+This does not include cards distributed within <span class="dead-link">[Promotional Packs](/promotional-packs)</span>, which has its own dedicated page.

 ### Before 19th March 2022